 The slow-start and congestion avoidance algorithms in the TCP protocol have a negative effect on throughput, especially for long delay networks.
 Equation (2) shows that maximum throughput will be achieved if the send and receive maximum window sizes are set accordingly.
 This is of course true in case where the increase in the window size takes effect instantaneously and not gradually, as in the case of TCP with slow start and congestion avoidance mechanisms [6].
-According to equation (1) and under no congestion or segment losses, with a window size of 10 MB as used in our satellite experiments (thus about 1143 MTUs of 9180 bytes in one window) and a RTT of 534 ms, it takes about 5.4 seconds $(10.2 \times RTT)$ to fill the pipe.
-In our experiments, we were transmitting an average of 1 GB (about $102 \times Window_Size$) of data per trial.
-Therefore, one window of data was transferred in 5.4 seconds, and after that each remaining window of data was transferred in one RTT (534 ms); so in our case we transferred 102 windows of data in about $10.2 \times RTT + 101 \times RTT = 111.2 \times RTT$ seconds (about 59.3 seconds).
-This is equivalent to $(102 \times Window_Size)/(111.2 \times RTT) = 0.917 \times (Window_Size/RTT)$, and means that there is an 8.3% reduction in throughput caused by the TCP slow-start mechanism in our set of satellite experiments even when no congestion or segment losses were present.
+According to equation (1) and under no congestion or segment losses, with a window size of 10 MB as used in our satellite experiments (thus, about 1148 MSSs of 9140 bytes in one window) and a RTT of 534 ms, it takes 9.813 seconds $(18.377 \times RTT)$ to fill the pipe.
+In our experiments, we were transmitting an average of 1 GB (about $102 \times Window\Size$ ) of data per trial.
+Therefore, one window of data was transferred in 9.813 seconds, and after that each remaining window of data was transferred in one RTT (534 ms); so in our case we transferred 102 windows of data in about $18.377 \times RTT + 101 \times RTT = 119.377 \times RTT$ seconds (about 63.747 seconds).
+This is equivalent to $(102 \times Window\Size)/(119.377 \times RTT) =$ $0.854 \times (Window\Size/RTT)$ , and means that there is an 14.5% reduction in throughput, compared with instantaneous transmission, caused by the TCP slow-start mechanism in our set of satellite experiments even when no congestion or segment losses were present.

 When there is a segment loss, TCP assumes that is caused by congestion [8, 23, 24], and therefore the transmitter has to reduce the rate of injecting data into the network.
 In the congestion avoidance phase, as discussed in Section 2, the CWND halves, and increases linearly (approximately one segment per RTT) until it reaches its original value.
-In the satellite experiments we ran, with 10 MB window size and default MTU sizes (9180 bytes), it will take 571.5 segments(5 MB) × RTT = 305.2 seconds to fill the pipe using this algorithm.
+In the satellite experiments we ran using 10 MB window size and default MTU sizes (9180 bytes), and if we assume that the TCP sender managed to reach the receiver's window (10MB) without losses, it will then take 571.5 segments (5 MB) $\times$ RTT = 305.2 seconds to fill the pipe using this algorithm.
 In the fast recovery phase, as discussed in Section 2, the CWND halves (plus 3 segments due to the three duplicated ACKS received) and congestion avoidance follows.
-Thus, for our satellite experiments it will take (571.5-3) segments × RTT = 303.5 seconds to fill the pipe.
+Thus, for our satellite experiments it will take (571.5-3) segments $\times$ RTT = 303.5 seconds to fill the pipe.
+If the segment loss occurs early in slow start, then it will take hours to fully recover using this algorithm.

 TCP Reno with fast retransmit and fast recovery improves performance over the basic TCP implementation, but it exhibits another pitfall.
 Studies [4, 11] have shown that when more than one loss occurs within one window, fast retransmit and fast recovery will be triggered several times in one RTT, resulting in reduction of the CWND several times and then linear growth.
 This leads to throughput reduction.